ksh-b/wanda/README.md

 ## Usage
 ```
-# Set randomly
+# Set randomly (uses picsum)
 wanda

-# Set from a keyword
+# Set from a keyword (uses picsum)
 wanda -t mountain

 # Set from a source
 wanda -s wallhaven

-# Set from a source
+# Set from a source with keyword
 wanda -s wallhaven -t japan

+# Use shortcode for source (w=wallhaven)
+# For other shortcodes for other sources, check 'wandu -u'
+wanda -s w -t japan

-# Set album covers
+# Set album covers (m=musicbrainz)
+# album cover would be square, so use -f to fit it to screen
+# format for query with musicbrainz is 'artist-album'
-wanda -sm -t "Meltt-Love Again" -f
+wanda -s m -t "Meltt-Love Again" -f

+# Set from folder (l=local)
+wanda -s l -t "/path/to/wallpapers"

 ```
 `wanda -h` for more details